Difference Between Expense vs Expenditure

 let us discuss some of the major Difference Between Expense vs Expenditure

-- Expenditure will generate future economic benefits for the company, but the expenses will generate the benefit for the current period only.
+- Expenditure will generate future economic benefits for the company, but the expenses will only benefit the current period.

 - The major difference between Expense vs Expenditure is that the expenditure is a single time investment of money.
-On the contrary, expenses will occur frequently, and it can be monthly, weekly or even daily basis.
+On the contrary, expenses will occur frequently, and they can be monthly, weekly, or even daily.

-- Expenditure can be capitalized as opposed to the expenses, which are not capitalized but are taken to the Income statement in the same period which reduces the net income of the entity.
+- Expenditure can be capitalized as opposed to the expenses, which are not capitalized but are taken to the Income statement in the same period, which reduces the entity’s net income.

-- Expenditure is of a longer term.
+- Expenditure is longer-term.
 Conversely, Expenses are of the shorter term.

 - Expenditure will attempt to improve the earning capacity of the company or the firm or for an entity.
-On the contrary, expenses will aim at maintaining or say retaining the earning capacity of the firm or the company.
+On the contrary, expenses will aim to maintain or say retaining the firm’s earning capacity or the company.

-- Expenditure cannot be matched with the capital receipts.
-And on the flip side expenses, that can be matched with the revenue receipts.
+- Expenditure cannot be matched with capital receipts.
+And on the flip side expenses, can be matched with the revenue receipts.